ArachisH/Eavesdrop/README.md

 Doing so will set the URL of the 'setup script' on the machine, where the URL points to the proxy server itself.
 (http://127.0.0.1:{ActivePort}/proxy_{ActivePort}.pac/)

 The PAC file is created based on the configuration you applied beforehand, and given as a response when the request is intercepted from the machine.
-This PAC file is not stored locally, and is provided by the proxy server instead because the response must contain 'application/x-ns-proxy-autoconfig' as its' Content-Type header value.
+This PAC file is not stored locally, and is provided by the proxy server instead because the response must contain `application/x-ns-proxy-autoconfig` as its' `Content-Type` header value.

 ---
 ## Termination